rrslider1/Auto-GPT/CONTRIBUTING.md

 To run tests that involve making calls to the OpenAI API, we use VCRpy.
-It caches known requests and matching responses in so-called *cassettes*, allowing us to run the tests in CI without needing actual API access.
+It caches known requests and matching responses in so-called *cassettes*, allowing us to run the tests in CI without needing actual API access if your code didn't change the prompt engine.

 When changes cause a test prompt to be generated differently, it will likely miss the cache and make a request to the API, updating the cassette with the new request+response.
-*Be sure to include the updated cassette in your PR!*
+You can either generate these cassettes locally or by making a pull request to our CI pipeline.

 When you run Pytest locally:

 - If no prompt change: you will not consume API tokens because there are no new OpenAI calls required.
 - If the prompt changes in a way that the cassettes are not reusable:
     - If no API key, the test fails.
 It requires a new cassette.
-So, add an API key to .env.
+So, add an API key to .env or create a PR to generate the cassettes.
     - If the API key is present, the tests will make a real call to OpenAI.
         - If the test ends up being successful, your prompt changes didn't introduce regressions.
 This is good.
 Commit your cassettes to your PR.
         - If the test is unsuccessful: